Gaetano Batanyenda: Relationship with government and controversy

 Despite his affiliation with the ruling National Resistance Movement (NRM) party, Batanyenda maintained an independent stance on various political issues.
 In 2015, he joined Bishop Zac Niringiye in calling upon Ugandans to recognize historical patterns of governance and divine intervention in Uganda's political development.

 His critical stance toward government policies occasionally placed him at odds with political authorities.
 Security briefings in 2021 suggested that critical church leaders, including Batanyenda, faced potential government surveillance and intimidation efforts.

 Retirement and legacy

-In March 2024, at the age of 80, Reverend Father Gaetano Batanyenda retired from active priesthood after 50 years of dedicated service to the Catholic Church.
-His retirement marked the end of an era in the Kabale Diocese, where he had served as a bridge between religious and secular authority, advocating for social justice and political accountability while maintaining his pastoral responsibilities.

-Batanyenda's legacy encompasses both his extended pastoral ministry and his role as a social activist who challenged political and religious establishments to uphold moral standards.
-His career exemplified the potential for religious leaders to engage constructively with political processes while maintaining their spiritual mandate.
+In March 2024, at the age of 80, Reverend Father Gaetano Batanyenda retired from active priesthood after 50 years of service to the Catholic Church.
+Batanyenda's legacy encompasses the potential for religious leaders to engage constructively with political processes while maintaining their spiritual mandate.